 - During the early stage, it would be beneficial for the team to reach a consensus on the value proposition of their project.
 Specifically, what are the expected deliverable and its potential impact/ importance/ value?
 This seems to be a bottleneck for many teams that they do not have a vision of the final product (scientific discovery? hidden problem? algorithm? product?) even after defining a valid question.

 I believe these are common challenges not only for people in hackathons but in general data-driven research as well.
 These challenges worth future studies to better understand the research management strategies on interdisciplinary data project and prototyping.
 Finally, I would like to thank MIT team for having me on this event.
-I have learned so much from other researchers and glad to contribute my feedbacks to support the students in Taipei.
+I have learned so much from other researchers and glad to contribute my feedbacks to support the clinicians and data scientists in Taipei.